-Shoulder injuries including strains, sprains, and dislocation make up at least 20 percent of sports-related injuries.
+Shoulder injuries including strains, sprains, and dislocation make up at least 20 per cent of sports-related injuries.
 In most cases, shoulder injuries are attributed to overuse.
-Common culprits include sports that involve overhead movement like swimming, baseball, volleyball, tennis, basketball, and weightlifting.
+Common culprits include sports that involve overhead movements like swimming, baseball, volleyball, tennis, basketball, and weightlifting.
 Minor shoulder injuries can be treated with rest, ice, and anti-inflammatory medications.
-Doing stretching and strength-building exercises during off season is recommended to help keep shoulder injuries at bay.
+Doing stretching and strength-building exercises during off-season is recommended to help keep shoulder injuries at bay.

 With ice, compression, and lots of rest, the condition can heal easily in a week or two.
 However, if there’s noticeable swelling around the groin injury, checking with a doctor would be recommended.

 The anterior cruciate ligament (ACL) works by connecting the leg bone to the knee.
 Drastic direction changes and stopping or a hard impact on the side of the knee may cause strain or tear to the ACL.
 When the ligament has been completely torn, surgery will be required.
 If you think you have an ACL injury, checking with your doctor immediately is recommended.